 There's something so beautiful about nursing your newborn to sleep.
-The way he or she is comforted by your touch and satisfied by the nourishment your body is able to provide... it's a miraculous thing.
+The way he or she is comforted by your touch and satisfied by the nourishment your body is able to provide is a miraculous thing.
 As that precious, tiny human falls asleep on you, you breathe a joyful sigh.
 Yes, your body is exhausted from all the sleepless nights, but you're also in awe of this fantastic thing called motherhood!
 Your body is producing the bonding hormone oxytocin, which leaves you feeling wonderful.
-Your baby is the most special, gorgeous human on the planet and he is all yours!
+Your baby is the most special, gorgeous human on the planet and they are all yours!
 Plus, that little "milk-drunk" face is just so darn cute!
 Even if the crying does start again a few minutes later... it's totally worth it.

 4. Taking a Nap or Going to Bed Early